maxhebditch/pdb_split_protein_and_ligands/README.md

 ## Output

 1. PDB for the protein alone
-2. PDB for each specified ligand
+2. Individual PDBs for each specified excipient
+3. A combined PDB of the protein and the individual excipient